Verified CPA contact data

 Do you cover sole practitioners?

 Yes, and it is the part most brokers thin out on.
-Most US CPA firms are one to four-person practices, and the owner is the decision-maker.
-We hold them in the same record format as a regional firm, with the partner contact rather than a generic info inbox.
+Most US CPA firms are one-to-four-person practices, and the owner is the decision-maker.
+We hold them in the same record format as a regional firm — with the partner contact rather than a generic info inbox.

 When should I not buy this list?